Autler-Townes effect in a superconducting three-level system

-Thus far, our simple three-level model has qualitatively accounted for the EIT behavior and the resulting Autler-Townes splitting in good agreement with the experimental data.
-Next, we provide a more accurate description of the system based on a full simulation that can quantitatively account for the multilevel nature of the phase qubit system.
-We solve the Markovian master equation including the first five energy levels of the system and also including the cross-coupling of the drive tones.
+So far, our simple three-level model has provided a description of the Autler-Townes effect in good agreement with the experimental data.
+Next, we provide a more accurate description based on a full simulation that can account for the multilevel nature of the phase qubit.
+We numerically solve the standard master equation used to describe such systems \cite{review}, including also in the Hamiltonian cross-couplings of the drive tones up to the fifth level \cite{tbb}.
 The results are shown along side the experimental data in Fig.~3(b) and Fig.~4(b).
-We find excellent agreement without any fitting parameters.
-The simulation correctly captures the asymmetry of the splitting (Fig.~3(a)), which is a combination of the effects of the higher levels and cross-coupling, as well as the intensity vanishing of the left and right branches as a function of detuning as seen in Fig.~4(b).
+The simulation captures the asymmetry of the splitting (Fig.~3(a)), which is a combination of the effects of the higher levels and cross-coupling, as well as the intensity vanishing of the left and right branches as a function of detuning as seen in Fig.~4(b).

-In summary, we have observed phenomena characteristic of three-level systems familiar in atomic physics, namely electromagnetically induced transparency and Autler-Townes splitting, but in a superconducting Josephson junction-based quantum system.
+In summary, we have observed the Autler-Townes effect, characteristic of three-level systems familiar in atomic physics, but in a superconducting Josephson junction-based quantum system.
 The results contribute to a general scientific effort that seeks to demonstrate quantum mechanical behavior in progressively more macroscopic and diverse systems.
 They also pave the way towards quantum information processing using higher-dimensional Hilbert spaces \cite{qudit}.